-I started playing the guitar in the early 90s when I was 8 years old.
-The first music that I connected with was Pearl Jam, Stone Temple Pilots, Soundgarden and lots of the other amazing alternative rock being made at the time.
-Eventually my parents introduced me to the music of their youth - through my dad the Rolling Stones and The Who, and James Taylor and Joni Mitchell through my mom.
+I started playing the guitar in 1993 when I was 8 years old.
+The first music I got way into was Pearl Jam, Stone Temple Pilots, Soundgarden and other amazing alternative rock of the time.
+My parents introduced me to the music of their youth - through my dad the Rolling Stones and The Who, and James Taylor and Joni Mitchell through my mom.
 When I was a teenager, I spent most of my time learning jazz guitar, listening to Frank Zappa and Phish, and playing in various bands with my friend Ted Mac Innes, who I've continued to collaborate with on many projects.

 I graduated from Berklee College of Music in 2006 with a degree in Music Production & Engineering.
 While at Berklee, I had the opportunity to work with tons of different musicians and study under some of the most talented, thoughtful, and generous people I have ever met.
 To this day I collaborate and create with many of the friends I made while I was there.
 In addition to learning how to operate as an engineer, producer, and musician in a professional studio setting, I also studied classical guitar, performed frequently in a traditional folk duo, and developed a deep interest in bluegrass and country music.